 Nutrient bioextraction projects taking place in Long Island Sound and elsewhere along the East Coast provide case studies of practical government and private sector applications.
 Learn more.

-Bioextraction projects started by the Long Island Sound Study and its partners nearly a decade ago off Hunts Point in the South Bronx and in two sites in Connecticut have initiated interest in testing for the effectiveness of ribbed mussels and seaweed in removing nitrogen from the local environment.
+Bioextraction projects started by the Long Island Sound Study and its partners nearly over a decade ago off Hunts Point in the South Bronx and in two sites in Connecticut have initiated interest in testing for the effectiveness of ribbed mussels and seaweed in removing nitrogen from the local environment.
 Learn more.

 Ecological, economic, and other models in a research project show that oyster aquaculture in Long Island Sound compared favorably to existing nutrient reduction methods, in terms of both the cost and effectiveness of nitrogen removal.
 Oyster aquaculture has the added benefit of providing a sustainable source of local seafood.
 Learn more.